First, let me get something out in the open. I don’t really like the term “floodlighting.”

 We might light the columns on the front of your home, and those striking timber gables 20 feet away, but what about the spots in between?

-A lateral floodlight is perfect for those in-between spots, so they don’t disappear in the dark.
+A lateral floodlight is perfect for those in-between spots.

 We use narrower beam spreads to highlight the vertical features of your home, and wider beam spreads for the horizontal features.